Hi trfzdenyea

 Uh, “might”?

 Fear #2: Falling behind.
 The trembling triumvirate of child-care providers, parents and regulators also worries that kids must perform at a certain level when they reach school, so play time is sacrificed for academics.
-Some parents specifically request that their kids not participate in outdoor activities but “read a book instead”—an attitude that spans the economic spectrum.
+Some parents specifically request that their kids not participate in outdoor activities but “read a book instead”an attitude that spans the economic spectrum.

 The funny thing is, if you are really concerned about children’s health and school-readiness, there is a very simple way to increase both.
 It’s called playing.

 Kids learn through play.
 When kids play, they’re not wasting their time.
 They’re learning everything from motor skills to social skills and numbers.
 Think of all the counting that comes with hopscotch, or with making two even teams.
 Those activities are a lot more fun than flash cards, but they teach the same thing: math.
-Kids playing outside also learn things like distance, motion, the changing of the seasons—things we take for granted because we got time outside.
+Kids playing outside also learn things like distance, motion, the changing of the season things we take for granted because we got time outside.
 But many of today’s kids spend all their daylight hours in child care.

 Then there are the social skills.
 The planning (“I’ll throw the ball to you, you throw it to Jayden”) and the compromise (Jayden always wants to go first), and the ability to pay attention.
 These are key lessons for anyone about to go onto another 12 years of education, not to mention another 50 years of meetings after that.